 Completed applications are reviewed as they are received.
-Selected candidates are chosen to come to campus for an interview.
-Interview days will be held in November.
-Applicants will be notified as soon as possible regarding interview selection.
+Selected candidates are chosen to come to campus for an interview; typically, in November.
+Being offered an opportunity to interview does not guarantee acceptance into the program.

-An on-campus interview will give the applicant an opportunity to learn more about Concordia University Wisconsin's PA program and will give the program faculty an opportunity to meet and talk with the applicant.
-During the interview process, the program curriculum as well as other pertinent information will be discussed, interviews with at least two faculty members, and a tour of the university.
-After completion of the interview, the PA program admissions committee reviews each applicant and a final decision made.

-Applicants will be notified if they have been accepted by no later than November 30, 2016.
+An on-campus interview will give the applicant an opportunity to learn more about CUW's PA program and will give the program faculty an opportunity to meet and talk with the applicant.
+During the interview process, the curriculum will be discussed along with additional pertinent program information.
+Interviews will occur with at least one faculty members, and the program director.
+A tour of the CUW campus will also be provided.
+After completion of the interview, the PA program admissions committee will review each applicant and a final decision will be made.
+Applicants will be notified if they have been accepted by no later than November 30.